IBM-Bluemix-Docs/third-party/software-get-start.md

 Welcome to {{site.data.keyword.cloud}}!
 To start selling your software on our cloud platform, first complete a few tasks: provide your company and product details, create a test environment, and set up access for your team to help with the onboarding process.
 {: shortdesc}

-The process to sell third-party software is currently experimental and available solely for vendors that understand the onboarding process is still under development.
-With the current release, you have the option to bring your own licenses or deliver your third-party software for free.
+The process to sell third-party software is experimental and available solely for vendors that understand the onboarding process is still under development.
+With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you’re interested in trying it out, contact us at kala.nenkova@ibm.com.
 {: note}

 ## Before you begin
 {: #sw-getstart-prereqs}

 * Verify that you're using a Pay-As-You-Go or Subscription account.
-See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.
+For more information, see [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type).
 * Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
-See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources) for more information.
+See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).

 ## Provide your company and product details
 {: #sw-company-product}